-Karen has danced professionally with the Pacific Northwest Ballet where she performed in many Balanchine ballets including Symphony in C, A Midsummer’s Night Dream, Western Symphony, Divertimento No. 15, Rubies, Who Cares? and Valse Fantasie.
+Karen has danced professionally with the Pacific Northwest Ballet where she performed in many Balanchine ballets including Symphony in C, A Midsummer’s Night Dream, Western Symphony, Divertimento No. 15, Rubies, Scotch Symphony, Who Cares? and Valse Fantasie.
 In addition, she performed in the Nutcracker/Stowell, Paquita/Petipa, Coppelia/Stowell, Chrysalis Regarding/Tippet, Alice in Wonderland/Tetley, Voluntaries/Tetley, and Swan Lake/Stowell.
 Karen has also been a principal dancer with the Chautauqua Dance Company, Kansas City Ballet, Fugate/Behari Ballet NY, and Dances Patrelle.
 Some of her favorite roles have included Odette in Swan Lake, the Sugarplum Fairy in the Nutcracker, the Sylph in Scotch Symphony and Princess Aurora in the Sleeping Beauty.

 Karen has taught ballet in the Huntington community for over twenty years and her students have been accepted to many prestigious summer programs including the American Ballet Theatre, Boston Ballet, New York State Summer School for the Arts, Pacific Northwest Ballet, School of American Ballet, San Francisco Ballet, Houston Ballet, Miami City Ballet and the Atlanta Ballet School.
 Her students have also won top honors at various ballet competitions such as the Youth American Grand Prix, the American Ballet Competition and the Long Island Ballet Competition.
-Karen has trained students who have danced professionally with the Alabama Ballet and the Nevada Dance Theatre, Atlanta Ballet and have received traineeships at American Repertory Company and Sarasota Ballet.
-In addition, Karen’s students have been accepted to such competitive college dance programs as Suny Purchase, NYU Tisch School of the Arts, Adelphi University and Butler University.
-Currently, one of Karen’s students who she has trained for ten years, has been granted the prestigious honor of being named an American Ballet Theatre National Training Scholar.
+Karen has trained students who have danced professionally with the Alabama Ballet, Nevada Dance Theatre, Atlanta Ballet and have received traineeships at American Repertory Company and Sarasota Ballet.
+In addition, Karen’s students have been accepted to such competitive college dance programs as Suny Purchase, NYU Tisch School of the Arts, Adelphi University, Butler University, and on scholarship at Oklahoma and Indiana University.
+Karen has had three students who have been granted the prestigious honor of being named an American Ballet Theatre National Training Scholar.
 She has eight students who have been granted the Long Island Newsday Scholar Artist Award for their academic excellence and accomplishment in dance, two have received the Sandi Bloomberg Scholarship for Dance, and three have received the prestigious Otto Kahn Scholarship in dance .